-For this the Departments asks for help of Family Practitioners (FPs ~ huisarts/ tropenarts) to assist in the training for 6 weeks.
-Preferably you do it more times (max. twice a year).
+For this the Departments could ask the help of Family Practitioners (FPs ~ huisarts/ tropenarts) to assist in the training for 6 weeks.
+The travel and lodging are at your own expense.
+4 periods have elapsed.

 Neno hospital (Partners In Health; PIH) and Nkhoma hospital have their own US-FPs who work in the same undergraduate program.

 For further information we recommend contacting

-1. Miriam van der Goor (coordinator) or
+1. Miriam van Goor (undergraduate coordinator) or

 Working for 3 months or more in a rural clinic as Family Practitioner